Miyabi Natsuyaki: 2004–2016: Berryz Kobo and Buono!

 Miyabi joined Buono! alongside Berryz Kobo group-mate Momoko Tsugunaga and Airi Suzuki from Cute.
 The unit was officially announced at the Nakayoshi magazine Festival 2007 on July 21, 2007, at Tokyo's Sunshine City in Ikebukuro.
 They sang both the opening ("Kokoro no Tamago") and ending ("Honto no Jibun") themes for the anime adaptation of the Shugo Chara! manga.
 Buono! continued to record the ending and opening themes for the first season of the anime.
 During the second season, Buono! recorded only the ending themes, as the opening themes were handled by Shugo Chara Egg! and Guardians 4, two other groups formed for the sake of performing Shugo Chara! music.

-2016–present: Pink Cres.
+2016–2021: Pink Cres.

 After Berryz Kobo went on indefinite hiatus, Miyabi took a one-month break and then joined the YouTube show "Green Room" with fellow former Berryz Kobo member Chinami Tokunaga, which was uploaded weekly and centered around the behind the scenes aspects of Up Front Group members.

 In August 2015, Miyabi announced she was creating a new girl group and held auditions on July 1, 2015.
 The group, Pink Cres., was later revealed at Buono!'s 2016 Buono!
 Festa concert.